DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
+### 2022/04/26 v0.780
+- UPDATE - Location names are now translatable, please follow the schema from `mobile/en/procedural-names.json` in your language config
+**There is no need to follow the english translation, just add names that would make sense in your language**

 ### 2022/04/22 v0.780
 - FIX - Serverside bug fixes
 - NEW - Added Ukrainian language, now it is still machine translated.
 Help needed :)